dao42/rails-template/README.md

 # dao42/rails-template

-**dao42/rails-template has supported the newest rails 6.1.x project setup**
+**dao42/rails-template has supported the newest rails 7.2.x project setup**

+~~dao42/rails-template has supported the newest rails 6.1.x project setup~~

 Maybe the best & newest & fastest rails template for senior rails developer.

 It maybe the best starting for your new rails project.

-An example built with rails-template: https://github.com/dao42/rails-template-example
+An example built with rails-template: https://github.com/dao42/rails-template-7-example

 ## Core Idea